 A fan remembers:

 As I got older, my parents would leave me off at the old Fox Chris Town Theater . . . to see the stage show.
 It was so neat to be in that gigantic auditorium with all those kids screaming at Gerald.
 Dad would give me a dollar.
-Fifty cents would get me in, fifty cents would be for popcorn, and they would give us free Double-Bubble [chewing gum] on the way out.
+Fifty cents would get me in, fifty cents would be for popcorn, and they would give us free Double-Bubble [chewing gum] on the way out.- Howard M.

 Touted as Arizona’s answer to Disneyland, Legend City opened on June 30th, 1963.
 The western-themed fun park featured rides, live acts and stage shows of all kinds.
 The Lagoon Stage was the site of hundred of Wallace and Ladmo stage shows.
 Hub Kapp and Mike Condello performed many a concert there.